How to Connect to Exchange Online using PowerShell?

 Requirement: Install the Exchange Online PowerShell module and Connect to Exchange Online using PowerShell.

-PowerShell is the primary administration tool to manage cloud products like Exchange Online in Microsoft 365 suite.
+PowerShell is the primary administration tool to manage cloud products like Exchange Online in the Microsoft 365 suite.
 The Exchange Online PowerShell module makes the Administrator’s life a lot easier!
 The cmdlets available in the Exchange Online module let you create/manage/retrieve objects, configure settings that are not available in the Exchange Admin center, manipulate objects, generate reports, etc. This article will show you how to install the Exchange Online Module and connect to the Exchange Online environment from PowerShell.
 We’ll also walk you through some basics of using PowerShell with Exchange Online.
 Let’s get started!

 Connecting to Exchange Online from PowerShell – Overview